Itential Frequently Asked Questions

 How does Itential integrate with other tools and systems?

-The Itential Automation Platform is built to easily integrate with any IT System, tool, controller, orchestrator, or service through APIs.
+The Itential Platform is built to easily integrate with any IT System, tool, controller, orchestrator, or service through APIs.
 Most modern systems have published API specifications that, in many cases, can be directly used to create an integration in the platform.

 What Scripts or DevOps/NetOps tools does Itential support?